masneyb/cavedbmanager/README.md

     the GIS data in the How to generate the Sample Bulletin section below before you run the `make` command.
 * Install package dependencies:
-  * `sudo apt-get install -y mysql-client mysql-server python-mysqldb python-django python-imaging python-dateutil python-gdal htmldoc texlive texlive-latex-extra python2.7 apache2 libapache2-mod-python python-boto libxml2-utils xsltproc zip mapserver-bin ttf-freefont make`
+  * `sudo apt-get install -y python-psycopg2 python-django python-imaging python-dateutil python-gdal htmldoc texlive texlive-latex-extra python2.7 apache2 libapache2-mod-python python-boto libxml2-utils xsltproc zip mapserver-bin ttf-freefont make`
   * Install the xgrep package from the Ubuntu repository.
 It is not available in Debian Jessie.
     * `wget http://mirrors.kernel.org/ubuntu/pool/universe/x/xgrep/xgrep_0.08-0ubuntu1_amd64.deb`
     * `sudo dpkg -i xgrep_0.08-0ubuntu1_amd64.deb`
-* Create an empty MySQL database for the cave data:
+* Create an empty PostgreSQL database for the cave data:
-  `echo "create database cavedb;" | mysql -uroot`
+  `createdb cavedb`
 * Update your database settings in _settings.py_.
 Be sure to change the SECRET_KEY setting to random data if you are running the server on a non-loopback interface.
 * Create the tables in the new database: `make installdb`.
 It will prompt you to create a Django admin user that you will use to log into the website.
 * Set a user profile for the django user added by the step above:
-  `echo "insert into cavedb_caveuserprofile values (1, 1, 1, 1, 1);" | mysql -uroot cavedb`
+  `echo "insert into cavedb_caveuserprofile values (1, 1, true, true, true);" | psql cavedb`
 * Copy base files required for building the documents
   * `sudo mkdir -p /usr/local/cavedbmanager-data/`
   * `sudo cp -dpRv data/* /usr/local/cavedbmanager-data/`